JonathanMatthey/microvault/README.md

 ## Open Payments Integration

-MicroVault uses the [Open Payments](https://openpayments.dev) standard for receiving payments.
+SelfStack uses the [Open Payments](https://openpayments.dev) standard for receiving payments.
 Users can top up their balance using any Open Payments-enabled wallet.

 ### Payment Flow

 1. User enters their wallet address
-2. MicroVault creates an incoming payment request
+2. SelfStack creates an incoming payment request
 3. User approves the payment in their wallet
 4. Balance is credited to user's account
 5. Files remain accessible while balance > 0